harshab1/github-demo/git-commands.md

 git pull --rebase origin main --> It is similar to pull with rebase option.
 The local repo. get the content from master while carrying on the work locally

+## Stashing

+git stash --> saves the modified files, to carry on working later and the changes to be not reflected at the moment

+git stash apply --> applies the modifications that are stashed before

+git stash list --> list all the stashes

+git stash drop --> removes stash, already applied or ones not required